 Click Here for tab for Ain’t Talkin’ ’Bout Love by Van Halen

-Released in 1978 as the third single from their self-titled debut album.
-A fun fact about this track is that Van Halen originally didn’t think it was good enough to show his bandmates, and it was written to be a ‘stupid parody’ of typical love songs.
-Of course, after it was released it ended up becoming one of their most well-known songs and a standout track in the 80’s hair and heavy metal space.
+This was released in 1978 as the third single from their self-titled debut album.
+A fun fact about this track is that Eddie Van Halen originally didn’t think it was good enough to show his bandmates and it was written to be a ‘stupid parody’ of typical love songs.
+Of course after it was released, it ended up becoming one of their most well-known songs and a standout track in the ’80s hair and heavy metal space.

 Are You Gonna Be My Girl by Jet